TheJacksonLaboratory/Cellos/README.md

 wget https://github.com/TheJacksonLaboratory/Cellos/raw/refs/heads/master/Cellos.def
 ```

-Eitherway, using the build partition, ensure you are in the directory with the definition and requirements.txt file and then you can build the container using [`singularity build`](https://apptainer.org/docs/user/1.1/build_a_container.html) :
+Either way, using the build partition, ensure you are in the directory with the definition and requirements.txt file and then you can build the container using [`singularity build`](https://apptainer.org/docs/user/1.1/build_a_container.html) :

 ```
 singularity build cellos.sif Cellos.def